 - If grilling is too much for you or you don't own one, these can also be pan-seared as well.
 The same rules apply - make sure they're cooked through.
 These will take a little longer over medium high heat - about 6 minutes on the first side and 4-5 on the flip side.

-- It can be tough to find gluten free buns, but you can easily wrap this in butter lettuce instead.
+- For gluten free, use a favorite gluten free bun or wrap this in butter lettuce.
 If you do find GF buns, you can use gluten free panko like Jeff's Creations or Aleia brand (both found on amazon)